plausible/docs/docs/pageview-goals.md

 Pageview goals allow you to measure how many people visit a specific page URL.
 Since page views are collected automatically, you don’t need to change your website’s code to measure page URL goals.

-To get started with "**Pageview Goals**", go to your website’s settings in Plausible Analytics and scroll down to the "**Goals**" section.
+To get started with "**Pageview Goals**", go to your website’s settings in Plausible Analytics and visit the "**Goals**" section.
 You should see an empty list with a prompt to add a goal.

 <img alt="Add your first goal" src={useBaseUrl('img/goal-conversions.png')} />